diku-dk/EventBenchmark/README.md

 /shipment/{tid} | PATCH | Shipment | Update packages to 'delivered' status |
 /stock | POST | Stock | Register a new stock item |

 For the requests that modify microservices' state (POST/PATCH/PUT), refer to classes present in [Entities](Common/Entities) to understand the expected payload.
-We strongly recommend analyzing the subprojects [Orleans](Orleans) and [Statefun](Statefun) to understand how to extend the driver to run experiments in other platforms.

 ## <a name="driver"></a>Benchmark Driver

-The benchmark driver is written in C# and takes advantage of the thread management facilities provided by the .NET framework.
+The benchmark driver is written in C# and contains 8K lines of code.
+The driver takes advantage of the thread management and network facilities provided by the .NET framework.

+To use the driver, a user must specify the workload requirements through a configuration file.
+A workload configuration includes the concurrency level, number of products, number of sellers, experiment duration, ratio of transactions, cleaning procedures, as well as the target platform APIs in order for the driver to establish connections and submit requests.

+The driver parses configuration files dynamically and initializes an experiment lifecycle accordingly.
+The driver also allows the user to run a specific step, such as data generation, through an interactive menu.
+The typical usage of the driver is as follows:

+A user usually starts with data generation.
+Sellers, customers, products, and stock items are generated using Bogus, a popular library for generating synthetic but realistic data, including email, full name, address, and social security number.
+For products, Bogus generates matching product names and descriptions, including prices and locations.

+Generated data can be either stored durably or kept in main memory via DuckDB.
+Users can load the data from DuckDB and move on to data ingestion, populating the microservices with initial data.

+After data generation and ingestion, for workload submission, the driver controls the maximum number of concurrent transactions running in the target platform by: (i) Initializing a number of threads defined by the configuration file.
+Each thread simulates a user interacting with the application; (ii) Whenever a transaction result returns, the driver pulls a previously used thread from a thread pool and spawns a new transaction submission.

+Upon experiment completion, the driver computes the metrics of completed transactions and stores the result in a file.

+It is noteworthy the driver expects a target platform to expose specific HTTP APIs, as it is commonly found in web services, in order to submit operations (e.g., add item to cart) and transaction requests (e.g., checkout).

+Although we aimed to abstract the gist of experiment functionalities, due to the difference of APIs across platforms, platform-specific implementation of some interfaces was necessary.
+For example, while in Orleans, we can measure end-to-end latency by waiting for the response of an asynchronous RPC, in Statefun, it was necessary to continuously pull transaction results.

 ### <a name="prerequisites"></a>Prerequisites

 * [.NET Framework 7](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)
 * A multi-core machine with appropriate memory size in case generated data is kept in memory
-* Linux- or MacOS-based operating system
+* A Linux- or MacOS-based operating system

 In case you want to modify, extend, or debug the benchmark driver, we recommend an IDE, which can be [Visual Studio](https://visualstudio.microsoft.com/vs/community/) or [VSCode](https://code.visualstudio.com/).